RajeshPatkarInstitute/Stack-Widget/Docs/Controller/Stack-Rest-API.md

 | delete | id | - |

+## getAll
+This Restful call will bring the list of all the Stacks present in the StackStore. eg. **localhost:8080/stack-api/getAll**.

 ## Create
 This Restful call will create a Stack with the id provided via dynamic URL. eg. **localhost:8080/stack-api/create/23**.
 The preceeding URL will **create** a Stack with id 23